 “Each new branch has been part of a learning curve for us, so the Sheffield shop will benefit from all this collected knowledge from along the way.
 Hopefully the latest incarnation will be an improvement; where you queue for example, where you wait for your drinks, how the store is laid out.
 These are all things we’ve picked up from customer feedback over the years."

-The shop, which plans to open on Division Street in early June, is spacious, and will aim to cater to everyone, including students.
+The shop, which plans to open on Division Street on 4 June, is spacious, and will aim to cater to everyone, including students.

 “Students and professionals alike have been heavily considered in the layout of the new shop.
 People who want more space to work on their own will have that little bit more space than your typical four-seater square table.
 We’ve seen from our other shops that people want a larger table to sit around to have a mini-meeting – our shop on Division Street will allow for collaborative meetings in a relaxed atmosphere.”